PRTG Manual: Alerts

-Imagine you do not want to be alerted in case the printer is out of paper.
-You basically have to do the following:
+If you do not want to receive alerts if the printer is out of paper, you have to:

-- Copy the file oid.paessler.hplaserjet.paperstatus.ovl to the \lookups\custom subfolder of the PRTG program directory (ensure you do not change the file name!).
+- Copy the file oid.paessler.hplaserjet.paperstatus.ovl to the \lookups\custom subfolder of the PRTG program directory.
+Make sure that you do not change the file name.

 - Open this file with an editor.